btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 - `-r` - remove the `crontab`
 - `-u` - its value is the user's `crontab` to be edited (needs privileged permissions)

-And here is an example of a `tar` command will run every Monday at 5am:
+And here is an example of a `tar` command that will run every Monday at 5am:

 ```
 0 5 * * 1 tar -zcf /var/backups/home.tgz /home/